 M. Fletcher, Account of the Death of Rev. Fletcher, 4.
 For the Anglican evangelicals of the eighteenth century, family prayer is an important part of Christian discipline.
 Davies, Worship and Theology in England, 219-20.

 It is unclear whether Fletcher held morning and evening prayer in Madeley.
-From what little may be gathered from Gilpin, it appears that he did have morning and evening prayers, but whether they were held according to the rubric of the Prayer Book cannot be determined.
+From what little may be gathered from Gilpin, it appeared that he did have morning and evening prayers, but whether they were held according to the rubric of the Prayer Book cannot be determined.
 Portrait of Saint Paul (Gilpin notes), 121.

 The prayers are in part drawn from the Prayer Book and combined with Methodist freedom of expression.
 Frank Baker "John Fletcher's Sermon Notes," Proceedings of Wesley Historical Society 28, part 2 (June, 1951): 31.